RossielCS/The-Salad-Bar/README.md

 - Open it with your IDE.
 - Install the dependencies.
 `npm install`
-- Build using Webpack.
-`npx webpack --watch`
-- Now you can use a live server to open the website.
+- Run the website.
+`npm run start`

 ## :gem:  Features
 - All content is generated using JavaScript.